Associate Professor, Department of Sociology

 Postdoctoral Fellowship, University of California Berkeley

-Tindall, David B. and Joanna L. Robinson.
+Tindall, David and Joanna Robinson.
 2015.
-“The Concept of Social Movement Revisited: An Empirical Investigation.”
+“The Concept of Social Movement Revisited.”
 In Protest and Politics: The Promise of Social Movement Societies, edited by Howard Ramos and Kathleen Rodgers.
 Vancouver: UBC Press: 208-232.

 Tindall, D.B., Joanna L. Robinson, Mark C.J.
 Stoddart.
 2015.
 “A View from Sociology: Environmental Movement Mobilization Over Old Growth Temperate Rainforests in British Columbia.”
 In Conflicts in Conservation: Navigating Towards Solutions, edited by Stephen Redpath, Ralph Gutierrez, Kenvi Wood, and Juliette Young.
 Cambridge, UK: Cambridge University Press.